 Bob Westfall is the Director of Park Services.
 He is responsible for overseeing the Public Safety/Security, Maintenance, Grounds, and Janitorial Departments.
 Bob has served the Zoo in several capacities and has witnessed countless improvements during his 25 year affiliation.
 The key to his motivation is the ongoing renovation and potential expansion.
 He has an extensive background in Park Safety, Law Enforcement, Loss Prevention, Contract Security, and Operations Management.
 His former employers include both the Oakland Office of Parks and Recreation and the Police Department.
 He was also priviliged to serve as an Animal Keeper and Amusement Rides Operator at Children's Fairyland on Lake Merritt while obtaining a degree in Administration of Justice.
 Bob is committed to the development of employee professionalism and service excellence, as well as maintaining the Zoo's reputation as a safe environment for its guests and their families.

-Jared has been working at Oakland Zoo for more than 20 years.
-He began his career at the Zoo as an animal keeper on the primate string and relief keeper, working in the Wayne and Gladys Valley Children's Zoo for six years.
-Next, he moved into the position of assistant manager of the grounds department crew, where he also spent six years.
-He was later promoted to the public safety manager and has held the position for more than ten years.
+Working at Oakland Zoo for more than 20 years, Jared began his Zoo career as an animal keeper on the primate string and relief keeper in the Wayne and Gladys Valley Children's Zoo for six years.
+The following six years he moved into the position of assistant manager of the grounds department crew.
+Since 2003 Jared has been the Zoo's public safety manager.
 Jared is responsible for all guest and employee safety, security issues, and security programs.
-He is also responsible for keys and locks given to staff, and purchases/repairs the Zoo's communication devices.
-Jared enjoys the people he works with and the fact that he gets to work out doors much of the time.
+He is also responsible for staff keys and locks and purchases/repairs the Zoo's communication devices.
+Jared enjoys the people he works with and that he gets to work outdoors much of the time.

 back to the top